 Should I use wood chips or wood chunks?

 If you own a charcoal grill or smoker, wood chunks will work best, not to say you can’t use wood chips in your charcoal grill, but chips will burn fast but can be used to add a bit of flavor during short cooking periods.
 Wood chunks are perfect for low and slow meat smoking and will last longer and produce more smoke.

-If you are cooking in a gas grill or smoker, your best option is wood chips.
-Wood chips are used in propane and gas grill because they ignite faster, requiring less heat.
+If you are cooking in a gas or propane grill or smoker, your best option is smoking wood chips.
+Wood chips are used in propane and gas grills because they ignite faster, requiring less heat.
 Propane smokers use smoke or wood boxes where chips go in to gradually be ignited.
 You can use a smoke box or smoke tube in a gas grill or simply throw s few chips on the fire.

 How to use wood chips in a Gas or Propane Smoker Grill

 Using wood chips in a propane smoker is very easy and straightforward.
 Propane and electric smokers come with what’s known as a wood chip box or smokebox.
 This box holds all the chips and seats right above the fire burner.
 Fire from the burner hits the bottom of the box, heating and igniting the chips slowly.
 The chips will start producing smoke once the box gets hot enough but will not go up in flame as the box acts as a heat shield protecting the chips from direct fire but transferring enough heat for slow ignition.

 Try to get the smoker preheated before inserting the wood chips in the smoker’s wood box.
 Also, wait for the smoker to be at cooking temperature and producing smoke before placing any foods inside the cooking chamber.